pieter-van-prooijen/artifactory-crawler/README.md

 This will create a CSV file with the urls of all the artifacts.

-*The following command is potentially dangerous to the health of your artifactory repository, so first do the following:*
+*The following command is potentially dangerous to the health of your artifactory repository, so first take the following steps!*

-- Make a backup of the repository before running the command.
+- Make a backup of the repository.
-- (Spot) check the output of crawler (by loading the .csv file into spreadsheet) to see if the correct artifacts are going to be deleted.
+- (Spot)check the output of crawler (e.g. by loading the .csv file into spreadsheet) to see if the correct artifacts are going to be deleted.

-Pipe the output to curl:
+Pipe the first column of the csv to curl to delete each artifact:

-     $ cut -f 1 -c , artifacts.csv | xargs curl --user <admin>:<password>
+     $ cut -f 1 -c , artifacts.csv | xargs curl --user <admin>:<password> --request DELETE
-     --request DELETE

-Artifactory will automatically delete the checksum files for an artifact.
+Artifactory will automatically delete the corresponding checksum files of an artifact.

-Explicitly reclaim the freed disk space in Artifactory by running the garbage collector (via Admin => Maintainance => ...)
+Explicitly reclaim the freed disk space in Artifactory by running the garbage collector (via Admin => Advanced => Maintainance => Garbage Collection)

 ## Options

+The command takes two mandatory arguments:

 - url, the url of the local snapshot repository, this usually has the form "http://<artifactory-host>/libs-snapshot-local".